jopereira/memobench/README.md

 cargo run --features=optd-orignal --release -- -g 1000000 -e 10 -a -r mem
 ```

-Add a 1M expression DAG, triggering group merges, to an in memory memo (from optd-original) and benchmark rule matching:
+Add a 10K expression DAG, triggering group merges, to an in memory memo (from optd-original) and benchmark rule matching:
 ```
 cargo run --features=optd-orignal --release -- -g 1000 -d -e 10 -a -m  -u merge mem
 ```

-Add a small DAG to Redis and benchmark retrieval and rule matching (the server needs to be running on localost):
+Add a 10K expression DAG to Redis and benchmark retrieval and rule matching (the server needs to be running on localost):
 ```
 cargo run --features=redis --release -- -g 1000 -d -e 10 -A  -u lookup redis
 ```